Why Visit Costa Rica

 Within some beach towns, it’s not uncommon to see ATVs, bicycles and motorbikes used as primary transportation.
 This is especially relevant in towns with poor road conditions.

 As so many foreigners now call Costa Rica home, expect to find a large range of delicious and authentic cuisine from around the world.
-For example, we had some of the best sushi of our lives at a Japanese restaurant in Santa Teresa and delectable gnocchi from an Italian restaurant in Samara (three nights in a row).
-These restaurants aren’t inexpensive though.
+We had some of the best sushi of our lives at a Japanese restaurant in Santa Teresa and delectable gnocchi from an Italian restaurant in Samara (three nights in a row).
+These restaurants aren’t inexpensive, though.
 Typically venues that are owned and operated by foreigners charge foreign prices.

 We found Costa Rican cuisine to be a bit uninspiring.
 That said, there are still a few dishes that you have to try at least once.
 Note that local restaurants are called ‘sodas’.
 That’s the best place to find the dishes listed below: